livingingroups/changepointpermtest2009/README.md

 ## Citation

-FIXME: I would give here the original paper, this gives additional insentive
 ```
 "How did they get here from there?
 Detecting changes of direction in terrestrial ranging" by R.W.
 Byrne, R.G.
 Noser, L.A.
 Bates & P.E.
 Jupp (2009) Animal Behaviour 77, 619-631.
 ```